 And if you’d like, let us know you’ve contacted your legislators by posting a comment on our social media.
 We’d love to hear from you.

-- MACA works with our members, partner organizations, and individuals to provide better resources and legislation in our state.
-We advocate for proper funding and bills for services for the most vulnerable population of our Commonwealth: child victims of sexual and physical abuse.
+MACA works with our members and partner organizations to advocate for better resources and legislation in our state.
+We drive support for necessary funding and services for the most vulnerable population in our Commonwealth: child victims of sexual and physical abuse.
 We need your help, and it’s really easy to pitch in!

-- Federal Funding and Legislation: The federal Victims of Child Abuse Act provides critical funding to MACA and CACs throughout the state, as well as nationwide.
-MACA works to make sure our Senators and Members of Congress preserve funding for these essential services.Find your US Senator.
+The Victims of Child Abuse Act and the Victims of Crime Act (VOCA) fund critical CAC services throughout the state, as well as nationwide.
+MACA works to make sure our Senators and Members of Congress preserve funding for these essential services.